Abortion Pill Indiana

 Unplanned Pregnancy Confirmation

 Women do occasionally experience an inaccurate pregnancy test or the result may be unclear.
 We offer laboratory quality urine pregnancy tests.
 A positive pregnancy test (including those taken at home) suggests a high probability that you’re pregnant.
 However, the result should be confirmed by ultrasound.
-We’re located in Indiana with centers in New Albany, Corydon, and Salem.
+We’re located in Indiana with centers in New Albany, Corydon, Salem, Charlestown, and Marengo.

 If you are considering abortion, an ultrasound will provide important information that will tell you more about your options.
 Abortion costs vary depending on how far along you are and the abortion procedure that you receive.